-As Scientific Co-Director at the Center for Healthy Minds, Robin provides direction, support, and guidance for research projects, as well as to graduate students, post-docs, and junior scientists.
-In addition, she collaborates with the rest of the leadership on strategic planning and implementation, leads mentorship initiatives, heads development and management of scientific resources, and helps bring CHM’s scientific findings to the general public.
+As Director of the Research Support Core at the Center for Healthy Minds, Robin leads a team of technical folk who together provide a foundation for rigorous, innovative and collaborative science.
+She provides general direction, support and guidance for research projects, as well as to graduate students, post-docs and junior scientists.
+In addition, she collaborates with the rest of the leadership on strategic planning and implementation, heads development and management of scientific resources and helps bring CHM’s scientific findings to the general public.

 B.S., Physics, University of California–Santa Cruz (1994)

 Ph.D., Biomedical Physics, University of California–Los Angeles (2002)

 Clinical Pastoral Education, New York Zen Center for Contemplative Care (2011)